drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2026-01
+_01/08 12:37_ jer_gib@functional.cafe boosted pigworker@types.pl's play on the name of Ian Hislop, editor of British satirical magazine, Private Eye, as 'IAN AISLOP, the editor of PRIVATE AI'

 _01/08  9:36_ Good. `echo -e` turned the escaped '
 ' into newline, but it also turned in `\n` into a newline